yashpatel137/Habitable-Exoplanet-Prediction-using-Deep-Learning/README.md

 ## Libraries Required

-Libraries used in this project are:<br>
+Libraries used in this project:<br>
 •	Pandas<br>
 •	Matplotlib<br>
 •	Seaborn<br>